Best daily deals

 9.0

-Editor’s note: this Shure SM7B review was updated on September 17, 2023, to update the formatting and answer FAQs.
+Editor’s note: this Shure SM7B review was updated on September 17, 2023, to update the formatting and answer FAQs, and again on October 16th, 2024 to add additional alternatives.

 Vocalists will want to save for the Shure SM7B as it’s the perfect companion for recording a powerful lead vocal.
 Professional audio mixers benefit from the rejection of low-frequency electronic hums from surrounding equipment.
 We can’t forget about podcasters and YouTubers who will enjoy this mic’s clear speech capture.
 Even if you can’t afford professional room treatment, the off-axis rejection helps to mitigate unwanted background noise.